drawsmcgraw/simple-tap-workshop/content/_index.md

 # Overview

-This workshop is built to help you become familiar with using the Application Service.
-In this workshop, we'll work through topics like logging in, scaling, viewing logs, and high availability.
-At the end of this workshop, you should be comfortable with using `cf push` and navigating through the fundamental capabilities.
+This workshop is built to help you become familiar with the Tanzu Application Platform.
+In this workshop, we'll walk through the process of deploying an application from local source and a remote Git repo, tailing the logs of an application, and introduce you to a Supply Chain.
+At the end of this workshop, you should be comfortable with using some simple `tanzu` commands and navigating through the fundamental capabilities.

 # Requirements
 In order to be successful, you will need the following: